 - Explore on foot - Chinatown and Little India, the neighborhoods with the most tourist sites, are right next to each other and can easily be explored in a day without spending money on transport.

 Top Things to Do

 - Ascend The Petronas Towers – Standing at 452 meters high, they dominate the Kuala Lumpur skyline.
 Visitors can take in the view from the deck on the bridge which joins the towers on levels 41 and 42.
-Entrance to the towers is free but there is only a limited number of tickets per day and they get snapped up fast so you’ll need to be there early.
+Entrance to the towers is $25 USD and there is only a limited number of tickets per day and they get snapped up fast so you’ll need to be there early.
 Come back at night to see them all lit up.
 It’s makes for a wonderful photo.

 - Go to the market – Make sure to visit one of KL’s many markets to pick up bargains on electrical goods, food, clothes and more or less everything else!
 Central Market and Jl Petaling market in Chinatown are two of the city’s best.
 Markets are open day and night, with the daytime markets being known as ‘Pasar Tani’ and the evening ones ‘Pasar Malam’.

 - Educate Yourself at the National History Museum – The National History Museum is a great place to familiarize yourself with Malaysia’s history and culture.
 The artifacts include a 40,000 year old human skull and an eight-sided gold coin dating back to the 15th Century.
 Entrance to the museum is free.

 - Eat until you explode – Indian, Chinese, Malay and Western foods are all common in KL.
 The multicultural social mix in Kuala Lumpur creates an extremely varied blend of local food.
 The markets and roadside stalls are a great place to pick up hawker food.
 Unsurprisingly, Little India and Chinatown serve amazing food at very reasonable prices.